-Oligohydramnios is a condition in which the volume of amniotic fluid surrounding the baby in the womb is less than it should be for the baby’s gestational age.
+Oligohydramnios is a condition in which the volume of amniotic fluid surrounding the baby in the womb is less than it should be for the baby’s gestational age (1).
 A sufficient amount of amniotic fluid is very important for normal movement, growth, and cushioning of the baby and umbilical cord.
 When the fluid gets too low – which is often a sign that the placenta is not functioning properly – movement and growth of the baby can be inhibited and the baby can develop intrauterine growth restriction (IUGR).
-When the amniotic fluid is low, the baby’s cord can become compressed, which can cause severe oxygen deprivation, brain damage, and hypoxic-ischemic encephalopathy (HIE).
-Oligohydramnios can also lead to meconium aspiration as well as deformations and death.
-The condition can be chronic (occuring over time) or acute (occurring suddenly).
+Also, when the amniotic fluid is low, the baby’s cord can become compressed, which can cause oxygen deprivation, hypoxic-ischemic encephalopathy (HIE), and brain injury.
+Oligohydramnios can also lead to meconium aspiration and death.
+The condition can be chronic (occurring over time) or acute (occurring suddenly).
 Acute oligohydramnios can occur in the presence of severe preeclampsia and oxygen deprivation in the baby or rupture of membranes (2).

-If you had oligohydramnios (low amniotic fluid) and your child was diagnosed with a birth injury such as cerebral palsy, a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), the award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers can help.
+If you had oligohydramnios (low amniotic fluid), and your child was diagnosed with a birth injury such as cerebral palsy, a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), the award-winning birth injury attorneys at ABC Law Centers can help.
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
-Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
-Email or call Reiter & Walsh ABC Law Centers at 866-323-2960 for a free case evaluation.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm unless we win your case.
+Contact us for a free case evaluation.
 We are available 24 / 7 to speak with you.

 Press the Live Chat button on your browser